JhonnFy/Data-Model-Practices-In-Power-BI/README.md

 ###### Data
 We need to analyze key indicators for our pizza sales data to gain insights into our business performance.
 Specifically, we want to calculate the following metrics

-###### 1-
-Total Revenue: The sum of the total price of all pizza ordrs.
+###### 1-Total Revenue: The sum of the total price of all pizza ordrs.

-###### 2-
-Averange Order Value: The average amount spent per order, calculate by dividing the total revenue by the total number of orders
+###### 2-Averange Order Value: The average amount spent per order, calculate by dividing the total revenue by the total number of orders

-###### 3-
-Total Pizzas Sold: The sum of the queantities of all pizzas sold.
+###### 3-Total Pizzas Sold: The sum of the queantities of all pizzas sold.

-###### 4-
-Total Orders: The total number of orders placed.
+###### 4-Total Orders: The total number of orders placed.

-###### 5-
-Average Pizzas Per Order: The average number of pizzas sold per order, calculated by dividing the total number of pizzas sold by the toal number of orders.
+###### 5-Average Pizzas Per Order: The average number of pizzas sold per order, calculated by dividing the total number of pizzas sold by the toal number of orders.

 ![](https://img.shields.io/github/stars/pandao/editor.md.svg) ![](https://img.shields.io/github/forks/pandao/editor.md.svg) ![](https://img.shields.io/github/tag/pandao/editor.md.svg) ![](https://img.shields.io/github/release/pandao/editor.md.svg) ![](https://img.shields.io/github/issues/pandao/editor.md.svg) ![](https://img.shields.io/bower/v/editor.md.svg)